solo-io/wasm/spec/README.md

 ### Introduction:

-The WASM OCI Image Specification defines how to bundle WASM modules as OCI images.
-WASM OCI Images consist of a WASM binary file, configuration file, and metadata for the target WASM runtime.
+The WASM Artifact Image Specification defines how to bundle WASM modules as OCI images.
+WASM Artifact Images consist of a WASM binary file, configuration file, and metadata for the target WASM runtime.

 The spec is intended to be generic, allowing for any type of WASM module whether it is used to extend any Envoy, OPA, or the browser.

-The spec can be considered an extension of the OCI Image Spec designed specifically for use by applications which produce and consume WASM modules (as opposed to application containers).
+The spec can be considered an extension of the OCI Artifact Spec designed specifically for use by applications which produce and consume WASM modules (as opposed to application containers).
 It is intended to provide a standard mechanism to manage the building and running of WASM modules.

 This document considers primarily the use case of storing WASM Envoy Filters as OCI Images.